Avril Haines: Targeted drone killings

 During her years in the Obama administration, Haines worked closely with John Brennan in determining administration policy on extrajudicial "targeted killings" by drones.
 Newsweek reported Haines was sometimes called in the middle of the night to evaluate whether a suspected terrorist could be "lawfully incinerated" by a drone strike.

 The ACLU criticized the Obama policy on drone killings as failing to meet international human rights norms.
 Haines was instrumental in establishing the legal framework and policy guidelines for the drone strikes, which targeted suspected terrorists in Somalia, Yemen and Pakistan, but also resulted, according to human rights groups, in killing innocent civilians.
 An editor of In These Times said the policy guidelines "made targeted killings all over the world a normal part of US policy".

 Critics of Haines' drone policy guidelines said that, although the guidelines stipulated "direct action must be conducted lawfully and taken against lawful targets," they did not reference any international or domestic law that might permit extrajudicial killings outside an active war zone.
 Opponents of US drone warfare have noted that Haines redacted the minimum criteria for an individual to be "nominated" for lethal action, that the term "nominated" is a deceptive euphemism for targeting people for assassination, and that the drone guidelines allow for the assassination of US citizens without due process.

 Private sector

 After leaving the White House, Haines was appointed to multiple posts at Columbia University.
 She was a senior research scholar and deputy director for the Columbia World Projects, a program designed to bring to bear academic scholarship on some of the most fundamental challenges the world is facing, and was designated the program's director in May 2020, replacing Nicholas Lemann.
 Haines was also a fellow at the Human Rights Institute and National Security Law Program at Columbia Law School.

-Haines has been a member of the National Commission on Military, National, and Public Service.
-She is also a distinguished fellow at the Institute for Security Policy and Law at Syracuse University.
+Haines served as a commissioner on the National Commission on Military, National, and Public Service.
+She is also a distinguished fellow at the Institute for Security Policy and Law at Syracuse University and a Senior Fellow at the Johns Hopkins Applied Physics Laboratory.